 Before you panic, keep in mind:

-1. You already know the material, you’ve been learning it for the last 5 years.
+1. Be confident!
+You already know the material – you’ve been learning it for the last 5 years.

 2. The test is not structured to make you fail; it is to make sure you are systematic, thorough, logical and are able to explain your actions, analyze the outcomes and manage the complications.

-Months before the exam – start using the same routine in the office and hospital setting: chief complaint, relevant history of current presentation, past medical/surgical history (obstetric details in children), medications, allergies, social history, family history, review of systems and vital signs.
+Start using the same routine in the office and hospital setting.
+Chief complaint, relevant history of current presentation, past medical/surgical history (obstetric details in children), medications, allergies, social history, family history, review of systems and vital signs.
 Then perform a thorough physical examination and highlight the pertinent points.
 Review available data.
 Order studies which will either help you establish the diagnosis or change your management.
 Construct the differential diagnosis list, from most likely to least likely.
 Formulate the management plan.
 Same routine every time.
 Make it a habit.

-Weeks before the exam – go over common topics in Otolaryngology (reviewed in a separate section).
+Go over common topics in Otolaryngology.
 Be familiar with common surgical complications and management of such.
 Review radiology images and pathology slides.
 Interpret audiograms.
 Be able to provide facial cosmetic analysis.
 Learn how to draw various flaps.
 Simulate cases with your contemporaries.
 Get used to talking and explaining your every question, decision-making step and management actions.
 Some time in the winter/early spring months you will have to review a rather long list of names and pick out clinicians you have ever interacted with to avoid being tested by familiar individuals.

-The day of the exam – have a good meal and arrive on time.
-You will be separated into groups and receive the list with the order of specialties (plastics, general, head and neck, and otology) and names of the examiners.
-You will stay with your group for the entire day.
-You will be guided/courted by 2 proctors and security guards between different locations of the hotel.
-The examination will take place in a hotel room.
-The examiner and you will sit across each other at a desk.
-Each specialty section takes an hour, 4 cases per hour.
-The examiner will present you with a one-liner about the patient.
-There is paper and pencils you can use.
-He/she will keep track of time, so if he/she doesn’t want to go into details of family history, it means it is not important for the sake of time or not contributory.
-But I urge you to make an attempt to mention every point of the routine mentioned above, unless your patient presents in extremis.
+Have a good meal and be ready ahead of time.
+The ENT Oral boards are conducted in a virtual format, which allows you to choose a comfortable setting.
+Start your day off by having a good breakfast to keep your mind focused, and be ready to sign on at the time of your exam.
+Your proctor will keep track of time, so if he/she doesn’t want to go into details of family history, it means it is not important for the sake of time or not contributory.
 You may be given a picture of an imaging study, a pathology slide or a patient’s facial image.
 Describe what you see, even if you do not know what you are exactly looking at.
 After the review of clinical presentation and data, summarize your assessment.
 Present a solid differential diagnosis list, explaining why something is more or less likely.
 If you feel more information is needed, ask for it, but explain why.

 Avoid asking for excessive and unnecessary tests.
 Narrow your differential and formulate a plan of action.
-Random things:
+In addition, other board-certified specialists offer the following tips:

 - If there is a history of a “mass”, even benign – ask for the pathology report